Horwich: Sport

-Bolton Wanderers F.C. play at the University of Bolton Stadium having moved from Burnden Park near Bolton town centre in 1997.
+Bolton Wanderers F.C. play at the Toughsheet Community Stadium having moved from Burnden Park near Bolton town centre in 1997.
 Indoor facilities for sports training and major racket sports tournaments are provided at Bolton Arena, which was used for badminton events in the 2002 Commonwealth Games.

 Several of the town's sporting organisations have origins in the sport and social clubs of Horwich Locomotive Works.
 Horwich RMI Harriers and Athletic Club founded in 1924, is based at Middlebrook and participates in road, fell and cross country races, track and field athletics.

 Horwich Cycling Club was founded in 1934 as the Horwich Wheelers.
 It is involved in the organisation of the Horwich Carnival Road Races, held in the town centre.
 Horwich RMI Cricket Club was founded in 1892.
 The club plays in the Bolton Cricket League which it joined in 1934.

 Twin town

 In March 1990, Horwich and Crowborough, East Sussex entered into a unique twinning arrangement when they became the first towns within the United Kingdom to sign a town twinning charter.
 It was signed by the Mayors of Horwich and Crowborough at a ceremony in the Public Hall, Horwich on 22 March 1990 and the Town Hall, Crowborough on 27 March 1990.
 On the 25th anniversary of the Town Twinning, in March 2015, the Mayor of Horwich, Cllr.
 Richard E W Silvester and the Mayor of Crowborough, Cllr.
 Ronald G Reed signed 25th Anniversary celebratory Town Twinning documents in Crowborough Town Hall on Tuesday 10 March 2015 and in Horwich Public Hall on Thursday 19 March 2015, to re-new the twinning agreement.
 Horwich Cycle Club members travelled down to Crowborough on Friday 15 May 2015 and cycled with members of Wealden Cycle Club over that weekend as part of the celebrations.